Concept Design and Development

 Opportunity

-The final goal was to design an interactive dashboard, utilizing principles of data visualization and information design to effectively arrange information to make data easier to read, and cater this layout to the needs of given personas.
+Our team’s goal was to design an interactive dashboard, utilizing data visualization and information design to effectively arrange information to make data easier to read, and cater this layout to the needs of given personas.

 Data Visualization